Unit of Study Websites

 - it is limited by semester or session dates.

-The default uos template comes with a suite of pre-built standardised LMS tools and useful links.
+The default UoS template comes with a suite of pre-built standardised LMS tools and useful links.
 Default content areas and helpful basic information are included and a copyright notice has been created.
 You can choose to hide, reveal or delete most of these pre-set items and you can add or modify the website to suit your teaching needs.
-The copyright notice and contact details for the University's eLearning and ICT helpdesks must remain on the website.
+The copyright notice and contact details for the University's eLearning helpdesk and ICT helpdesk must remain on the website's 'Notifications' page.

-Student numbers come from the University's enrolment database and show students currently enrolled in your uos.
+Student numbers come from the University's enrolment database and show students currently enrolled in your UoS code.
 This data is updated daily, and student numbers may fluctuate, particularly at the beginning of semester.
-If a student withdraws from a website they will no longer be able to access the uos website.
+If a student withdraws from a website they will no longer be able to access the UoS website.